ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/topics/recursive.md

-# Recursive Tensors (Tensors with Tensor elements)
+# Recursive MultiArrays (MultiArrays with MultiArray elements)
 _Back to [Table of Contents](../README.md)_

 _Most or all of these features have been implemented._